Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: Corpus Generation based on Formal Logic Deduction

 \subsection{Proof Tree Generation}

-As stated in \cref{sec:FLD_proof_tree_generation}, the generator module generates a proof tree by forward- and backward random deduction, using the arguments specified by a user.
-A user can specify arguments via a template file as exemplified in \cref{appendix:fig:argument_template}.
+As stated in \cref{sec:FLD_proof_tree_generation}, the generator module generates a proof tree by forward- and backward random deduction, using the deduction rules specified by a user.
+A user can specify deduction rules via a template file as exemplified in \cref{appendix:fig:argument_template}.

 The forward random deduction is done as follows.
-The generator first chooses an argument randomly and forms the initial tree where the root node is the conclusion of the chosen argument and the child nodes are the premises of the chosen argument.
-The generator next randomly chooses another argument that can be ``jointed'' to the root note of the tree.
-An argument can be jointed to the root node of a tree if one of the premises of that argument can be identified with the root node.
-Then, the generator updates the tree by jointing this chosen argument.
+The generator first chooses a deduction rule randomly and forms the initial tree where the root node is the conclusion of the chosen deduction rules and the child nodes are the premises of the chosen deduction rule.
+The generator next randomly chooses another deduction rule that can be ``jointed'' to the root note of the tree.
+A deduction rule can be jointed to the root node of a tree if one of the premises of that deduction rule can be identified with the root node.
+Then, the generator updates the tree by jointing this chosen deduction rule.
 The generator continues this step multiple times until the tree achieves the required depth.

 The backward random deduction is done as follows.
 For each step, the generator randomly chooses a leaf node of the tree.
-Then, the generator randomly chooses an argument that can be jointed to the leaf node.
-Here, an argument can be jointed to the leaf node if the argument's conclusion can be identified with the leaf node.
-Then, the generator updates the tree by jointing this chosen argument.
+Then, the generator randomly chooses a deduction rule that can be jointed to the leaf node.
+Here, a deduction rule can be jointed to the leaf node if the deduction rule's conclusion can be identified with the leaf node.
+Then, the generator updates the tree by jointing this chosen deduction rule.
 The generator continues this step multiple times until the complexity of branches achieves the required level.